Minor in Psychology

 At least three courses in Psychology must be taken at the 300 or 400 level.
 These courses may assume knowledge from P103 (General Psychology) or P211 (Methods of Experimental Psychology) as well as ability to complete assignments with citations in APA Publication Style.

 Students must complete a reflective paper summarizing their experiences in psychology and its relationship to their major area of study.
+You must consult with your minor advisor regarding the content of your capstone paper.
 The paper must be submitted electronically to a full time Psychology faculty by the deadline for application for graduation.